 We also made sure that DiploDog got walked often so he never did his business inside.
 We were careful with him in the balcony and we also didn’t allow him on the couch or bed so that he didn’t leave any hairs.

 We had to be strong and say no, no matter how much DiploDog begged LOL!
 Even if he was so cute!

 We stayed for 5 days and 4 nights to be very relaxed.
 We continued to work on our computers while we were there.
 The wifi is adequate and allows one Zoom call.
 So DiploBaby was able to do his virtual playschool while we were there.
 We did not try having multiple Zoom calls at the same time.

 An electric post fell one night but power returned by 3pm the next day.
 We just opened the glass doors.
 The screens allowed air to flow without letting bugs in.
 We used our GoExtra90 for internet when we needed it.
-Imagine we only spend P360 on our phone date and calls per month?
+Imagine we only spend P360 on our phone data + unli calls to globe numbers per month?